 Samsung Electronics Releases 2024 Sustainability Report

-(MENAFN- Asdaa BCW) On June 28, Samsung Electronics released the 2024 edition of its Sustainability Report.
+(MENAFN- Asdaa-amman) On June 28, Samsung Electronics released the 2024 edition of its Sustainability Report.

 Samsung continues to disclose the results of materiality assessments focused on sustainable management that consider both the impacts of corporate activities on the external environment and external factors on the company.
 This report contains Samsung’s strategies and major achievements related to the environment, social and governance.